WHAT IS STRABISMUS AND LAZY EYE?

 Patching or blurring the strong eye to improve amblyopia (development of lazy eye due to lack of stimulation) is often necessary.
 For accommodative esotropia, glasses reduce the focusing effort and often straighten the eyes.
 Sometimes bifocals are needed for close work.

-Sometimes with a wide, flat nose, the fold of skin at the inner eyelid can make eyes appear crossed.
+Sometimes, the fold of skin at the inner eyelid can make eyes appear crossed with a wide, flat nose.
 This appearance of pseudostrabismus may improve as the child grows.

 Adults who develop strabismus suddenly often have double vision because their brains have already learned to receive images from both eyes and cannot ignore the image from the turned eye.
 A child generally does not see double.

 New incomitancies should get a medical workup, with or without diplopia.